 Harissa is a very spicy condiment with its roots embedded in Moroccan cuisine.
 If spice does not light up your life, use a scant teaspoon.
 Preserved lemon is also a common ingredient in Moroccan cooking.
 They both add a flavor dimension that is like no other.
 Try it, you'll love it!

-Peel the prawns, leaving the tail intact.
+1. Heat the oil in a medium saute pan.
+Add the shallots, garlic, ginger and anchovy paste, sauteing until fragant and soft, but not brown.
+Add the paprika, harissa, tomatoes, white wine, sea salt and preserved lemon or lemon rind.
+Continue to simmer until the sauce thickens.
+Taste for seasoning and let cool.
+2. Peel the prawns, leaving the tail intact.
 When the sauce is cool, rub it over the prawns on all sides to coat well.
-Heat your grill or fry pan to high heat and brush with a little oil.
+3. Heat your grill or fry pan to high heat and brush with a little oil.
 Add the prawns in a single layer, turning only once.
 As soon as they turn pink, remove from the pan, skewer with a fancy bamboo pick and serve warm or at room temperature.
+Makes 24 pieces.